tjd1234/cmpt135spring2024/obsidian/135website2024/the max function.md

 [Donald Knuth](https://en.wikipedia.org/wiki/Donald_Knuth) is a renowned computer scientist whose most famous work is a series of books called [The Art of Computer Programming](https://en.wikipedia.org/wiki/The_Art_of_Computer_Programming).
 In 1962, he wrote a 7-book outline for it, and as of 2024 has not quite finished volume 4.

 In these books he gives detailed mathematical analyses of many important algorithms.
-In Volume 1 (published in 1967), finding the max value among a list of numbers was one of the example problems that Knuth examined.
+In Volume 1 (published in 1967), finding the max value among a list of numbers was one of problems that Knuth studied.
+Let's look at it here.
 While the algorithm is simple, determining its performance has unexpected depth.
 ## Finding the Max
 Finding the maximum value among a list of numbers is a common and practical problem.
-The problem can be stated precisely as follows:
+It can be stated precisely:

 > **The Max of a List**: Given values $v_0, v_1, \ldots, v_{n-1}$ with $n > 0$, find $i$ such that $v_i \geq v_j$ for all $j$ in $0, 1, \ldots , n-1$.
 In other words, find the largest value among $v_0, v_1, \ldots, v_{n-1}$.